Magnitogorsk: Education and culture

 There are two establishments of higher education in Magnitogorsk: Magnitogorsk State Technical University (MSTU) and Magnitogorsk State Conservatory (MSC).
 Magnitogorsk State University (MaSU), founded in 1932, in 2013 was merged with MSTU and ceased to exist as a separate university.

 There are also three theatres: Pushkin Drama Theatre (the oldest in the city), the Opera and Ballet House, and the Puppet Theatre.
 The Church of the Ascension of the Lord opened in 2004.

+Magnitogorsk is home to the Rear-front Memorial.

 Sports

 Metallurg Magnitogorsk is an ice hockey team based in Magnitogorsk, playing in the Kontinental Hockey League.
 Evgeni Malkin (b.
-1986) of the Pittsburgh Penguins and Nikolai Kulemin (b.
-1986) of the New York Islanders both used to play for the club and both are Magnitogorsk natives.
-Metallurg Magnitogorsk won the Gagarin Cup in 2013–14 KHL season and 2015-16 KHL season.
+1986) of the Pittsburgh Penguins, Ilya Samsonov (b.
+1997) of the Vegas Golden Knights, and Nikolai Kulemin (b.
+1986), formerly of the New York Islanders, all used to play for the club and all are Magnitogorsk natives.

+Metallurg Magnitogorsk won the Gagarin Cup in the 2013–14, 2015–16, and 2023–24 KHL seasons.

 The town's football team is FC Magnitogorsk, playing in the Amateur Football League.
 Abzakovo is a popular mountain skiing base nearby, built by the MMK.

 Several sports clubs are active in the city:

-Pollution
+Geography

+The city is located on the eastern side of the extreme southern extent of the Ural Mountains by the Ural River.

 Magnitogorsk was mentioned in the Blacksmith Institute's 2007 survey of the world's worst polluted cities, placed in the report's unranked list of the 25 most-polluted places outside the top ten.
 Pollutants include lead, sulfur dioxide, heavy metals and other air pollutants.
 According to the local hospital, only 1% of all children living in the city are in good health.
 The Blacksmith Institute says that, according to a local newspaper report, "only 28% of infants born in 1992 were healthy, and only 27% had healthy mothers".
 However, according to Blacksmith Institute, plant managers have upgraded much of their equipment in recent years and emissions have been reduced by about 60%.